qqaadir/HPC_Spartan/README.md

 sbatch: error: instead of expected UNIX line breaks (\n) `

 To handle this issues, we need to replace \r characters with \n.
 This can be done simply using notedpad++ on windows and replace all search occurances of the \r\n with \n.
 This will fix above errors.
 Note, make sure to use extended search in notepad++.
+More details [here](https://wikis.ovgu.de/hpc/doku.php?id=guide:dos_unix_linebreaks).
+'